Kimtai04-cloud/Kimtai04-cloud/README.md

 ## <ins>About Me</ins>

 Tech enthusiast passionate💥 in graphics and systems programming.
-I'm a skilled C and C++ developer with a deep love for AI and Linux.
+I'm a skilled C language developer with a deep love for AI and Linux.
 I enjoy explaining complex concepts to others and making technology accessible for everyone.

 ## <ins>Skills</ins>

-- **Programming Languages:** C, C++
+- **Programming Languages:** C
 - **Areas of Interest:** Graphics Programming, Systems Programming, Artificial Intelligence, Linux
 - **Other Skills:** Explaining complex concepts in an easy-to-understand way.